Kelly R Thompson

 Biography

-Kelly R Thompson, MA, LPC-Associate, serves as an adjunct professor in Pepperdine University Graduate School of Education and Psychology, where Professor Kelly teaches PSY 606: Interpersonal Skills and Group Therapy.
-She is a psychodynamic and trauma-informed clinician whose practice is rooted in evidence-based treatment, drawing on DBT, ACT, and family systems approaches.
+Kelly R Thompson, MA, LPC-Associate, is an adjunct professor in Pepperdine University Graduate School of Education and Psychology, where she teaches PSY 606: Interpersonal Skills and Group Therapy.
+Thompson is a psychodynamic and trauma-informed clinician whose work is grounded in evidence-based practice, integrating DBT, ACT, and family systems approaches to support deep and sustained therapeutic change.

-Her 90-minute intersectional narrative was released at the International Leadership Summit in Dallas, Texas, and her oratorical and written work on women’s health was featured by Duke University’s Center for Global Women’s Health Technologies.
-Professor Kelly’s professional focus centers on community education, relational healing, and supporting emerging therapists in developing compassionate, culturally humble, person-centered clinical identities aligned with Pepperdine’s mission of purpose, service, and leadership.
+Thompson’s 90-minute intersectional narrative was featured at the International Leadership Summit in Dallas, Texas, and her scholarship and oratorical contributions on women’s health have been highlighted by Duke University’s Center for Global Women’s Health Technologies.
+Her professional work centers on relational healing, community education, and the development of emerging therapists, with a focus on cultivating culturally humble, person-centered clinicians aligned with values of purpose, service, and leadership.

 Education